Satak/webrequest-action/README.md

-# Hello Action
+# Web Request Action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action makes a web request to any JSON API.
+Supports all HTTP methods, JSON payload and basic authentication.

 ## Inputs